Vyral/base-template/_posts/2021-05-17-a-couple-of-things-to-check-as-alaska-thaws.md

 If you look outside, the sun is shining and the Alaskan winter is disappearing.
 With that comes a few things you need to watch out for as a homeowner as the ice and snow melt.

-We’ve had a lot of snow this year and **we’re starting to have clients call in with problems in their crawl spaces.** Make sure to check yours.
+We’ve had a lot of snow this year, and **we’re starting to have clients call in with problems in their crawl spaces.** Make sure to check yours.
 Even if you haven't had any trouble in the past, it’s worth double-checking to make sure the melting snow isn’t draining into your crawl space and basement.

 {% include pullquote.html %}